faizalrf/documentation/Xpand-10.5-ES.md

 Query OK, 0 rows affected (0.001 sec)
 ```

-More details here <https://mariadb.com/kb/en/replication-and-binary-log-system-variables/#slave_ddl_exec_mode> But this is needed for our STAR Schema replicaiton setup in an Xpand-engine setup.
+More details here <https://mariadb.com/kb/en/replication-and-binary-log-system-variables/#slave_ddl_exec_mode> But this is needed for our STAR Schema replication setup in an Xpand-engine setup.

 Create a user to use for Replication between all the nodes, this user must be created on all nodes.